 My flesh beneath your feet,

-I’m all abroad, I can but put my weapons up, and
+I’m all abroad; I can but put my weapon up, and

 Bow you out.

 Let unsheathed gesticulation be the steel

 Your courtesy must meet,

 Since in your hearing words are mute, which to my senses

 Moore’s writing was refreshingly unsentimental, intellectual, and even unnerving in connections and metaphors.
 Moore reluctantly published Observations in 1924 to great acclaim.
 From “A Grave”:

 taking the view from those who have as much right to it as you have to yourself,